andrewjamesford/andrewford-co-nz-11ty/content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/index.md

 On the left hand sidebar you hopefully have noticed a icon that has the letter C and D. Click on that will open the prompt.

-{% figure "./content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/continue-query-answer.png", "The Continue extension user interface in VS Code", "(min-width: 30em) 50vw, 100vw" %}
+{% figure "./continue-query-answer.png", "The Continue extension user interface in VS Code" %}

 If everything worked correctly you can now start asking questions to CodeLlama.